COOLING SYSTEM CHECKS CRITICAL COMING INTO SUMMER

 Possible sources of damage to hoses can include electrochemical degradation (internal damage), leakage, heat, ozone, abrasion and oil contamination, and any damage can inhibit the flow of coolant, causing the cooling system to fail.

 Car manufacturers are designing the majority of new coolant and heater hose parts as branched/modular assemblies and the use of modular hose in just about every passenger car/light truck make continues to expand.

-Gates says the modular hoses it manufactures now have quick-connects, sensors, restrictors, valves, and other components built into the hose, and this trend is going to continue.
+The modular hoses manufactured by Gates now have quick-connects, sensors, restrictors, valves, and other components built into the hose.

-Gates has a comprehensive range for popular makes and models.
-Key features include:
+Gates has a comprehensive range for popular makes and models and comes with features such as: